Want more positive stories about financial planning in the media?

 Hardly a week goes by in financial planning land, where there isn’t someone bemoaning the lack of positive stories being told about the profession in the general media.
 In fact, I've been one of them.

-But in an environment where traditional media turned digital, is more often than not driven by clicks, page views and tight deadlines; easily manipulated; and paid for by advertisers, it's hardly a surprise.
+In an environment where media is more often than not driven by clicks, page views and tight deadlines, easily manipulated, and largely paid for by advertisers, it's hardly a surprise.

 But “news”, particularly in the digital space, is no longer controlled by the mass media.

 The common folk — yes, you and I — can now, more easily than ever before, tell stories that matter too.

 You don't need a bunch of money.